salacoste/Antigravity-Manager/docs/zai/mcp.md

 ## Authorization model
 - Local proxy authorization (if enabled) applies to `/mcp/*` like any other proxy route:
   - Middleware: [`src-tauri/src/proxy/middleware/auth.rs`](../../src-tauri/src/proxy/middleware/auth.rs)
-- z.ai upstream authorization is always injected by the proxy using `proxy.zai.api_key`.
+- z.ai upstream authorization is always injected by the proxy.
-- Optional: remote MCP endpoints can use a separate key via `proxy.zai.mcp.api_key_override` (when set, it overrides `proxy.zai.api_key` for Web Search/Web Reader/zread only).
+- Optional: MCP endpoints can use a separate key via `proxy.zai.mcp.api_key_override` (when set, it overrides `proxy.zai.api_key` for MCP upstream calls; Web Search/Web Reader tools API + zread remote MCP).
 - MCP clients should only authenticate to the local proxy (if proxy auth is enabled); they should not embed any z.ai key.

 ## Streaming / content-type specifics
 - Remote z.ai MCP endpoints commonly respond as `text/event-stream` (SSE) for Streamable HTTP.
-- The proxy sets the upstream `Accept` header to include both `application/json` and `text/event-stream` for compatibility with strict upstream behavior.
+- When reverse-proxying remote MCP, the proxy sets the upstream `Accept` header to include both `application/json` and `text/event-stream` for compatibility.

 ## UI wiring
 The MCP toggles and local endpoints are shown in: